locationlabs/packer_docker-base/README.md

 switch between AWS and Vagrant with little overhead and push common elements of Ansible-based deploys into the initial image to save time during deployment.

+## Source AMI

+We are using Ubuntu Trusty 14.04 cloud images as our source AMI.
+To update to a newer version go to https://cloud-images.ubuntu.com/trusty/current/ and find the 64-bit image for the region you need (e.g. us-west-2).
+For EBS builds pick the `hvm-ssd` image, for instance-store builds use the `instance` image.

 ## Release Process

 This repo is using [git-flow][].
 Once you release and push to master (don't forget to push tags!)